How to start an e-commerce business in 12 steps

 If you plan to source products through manufacture or wholesale where upfront costs can be significant enough to require external finance, a business plan is the document that will help convince bank managers and investors that your business is a safe bet.

-Quick-tip: To help you write a compelling document that includes all of the essential information, read our step-by-step guide on how to create a business plan in 2020.
+Quick Tip: To help you write a compelling document that includes all the essential information, read our step-by-step guide on how to create a business plan in 2020.